 4. This one tends to sound silly, but find a mantra that works for you.
 Find a phrase or a prayer to repeat to yourself when you notice that you are over-analyzing the past or experiencing tension about the future.
 Some examples could be “Don’t sweat the small stuff” or “I am surrendering what I cannot control.”

 5. Finally, try something new to manage your anxiety that you have not tried before.
 Maybe open up with a trusted friend about something you tend to overthink, or grab a pen and paper and write down what you are thinking.
 Perhaps you have tried coping with anxiety on your own for a while and have realized it is not working — maybe it is time to try out counseling.
 It would be an honor for myself, or any of the therapists here at Lime Tree to walk you through the circumstances you are facing and help you learn both the roots of your anxiety as well as better ways to cope moving forward.

 You don’t have to do this alone.

 Lime Tree Counseling offers a variety of services to help you live the life you were meant to live.
 We offer anxiety counseling, trauma therapy, addiction counseling, Christian counseling, marriage therapy and more.
-Check out the complete list of our services here.
 We offer in-office counseling services in Montgomery County Pennsylvania and online counseling in Pennsylvania and online counseling in Colorado.
 Schedule your initial appointment today!